 The latter policy references sociocultural beliefs surrounding young people's RH behaviors as justification for the focus on married youth.
 As such, the "Sindh Population Policy, 2016" overlooks the FP needs of unmarried youth, creating a barrier to access to services.
-The province is placed in the red category for this indicator.
+Further, the "Manual of Standards for Family Planning Services, Sindh: Revised 2017" contradicts its own language on marital status cited above by stating: